m-o-e1/Employee-Reporting-System/README.md

-For this project my group(Team Coders) will implement a simplified version of an employee time reporting system.
-The EmployeeTimeReportingManager should allow the user to view the all employees in the system, add new employees to the dashboard, view the information of a particular employee, search the list of employees, etc. For this project "Team Coders" will define all the classes needed.
-We must work to develop a proposal report for the project and finally, a final project report by the end of the semester.
-The main projects document identifies what each of the documents must contain.

 The "Employee - Reporting - System" will be applying concepts covered in COSC 112 and COSC 113 courses.
 The requirements of the code and the concepts are mentioned below.
 	•	Must implement a class-based object.
 	•	Must implement concepts covered by object-oriented paradigms like inheritance and polymorphism.